sourcegraph/sourcegraph-public-snapshot/doc/user/user_surveys.md

 # User surveys

+## Submit a survey

 After using Sourcegraph for a few days, users are presented with a request to answer "How likely is it that you would recommend Sourcegraph to a friend?", and to provide some qualitative product feedback.

+Users can also always submit (or re-submit) this survey by visiting `https://sourcegraph.example.com/survey`.

+## View survey responses

 Responses to this survey are visible to all site admins on the Sourcegraph instance.
 View all responses on the **Site admin > User surveys** page.
 (The URL is `https://sourcegraph.example.com/site-admin/surveys`.)